Multi-Task Learning in Natural Language Processing: An Overview: MTL Architectures for NLP Tasks

 Before introducing MTL architectures, we would like to clarify the definitions of hard and soft parameter sharing.
 In this paper, hard parameter sharing refers to sharing the same model parameters among multiple tasks, and it is the most widely used approach in multi-task learning models.
 Soft parameter sharing, on the other hand, constrains a distance metric between the intended parameters, such as the Euclidean distance \cite{gpb18b} and correlation matrix penalty \cite{hzcyll16}, to force certain parameters of models for different tasks to be similar.
-Alternatively, \cite{ltn20} adds a regularization term to ensure the outputs of encoders of each task to be close for similar input instances.
-Differently, some researchers use hard parameter sharing to indicate a multi-task learning model that shares all the hidden layers except the final task-specific output layers and use soft parameter sharing to describe a multi-task model that partially shares hidden layers \cite{drls19} such as embedding layers and low-level encoders.
+Alternatively, \citet{ltn20} add a regularization term to ensure the outputs of encoders of each task to be close for similar input instances.
+Differently, some researchers use hard parameter sharing to design a multi-task learning model that shares all the hidden layers except the final task-specific output layers and use soft parameter sharing to establish a multi-task model that partially shares its parameters \cite{drls19}, such as embedding layers and low-level encoders.
 In this paper, such models fall into the `parallel architecture' category.